doherty100/azuresandbox/terraform-azurerm-bench-windows/README.md

 ---

 App server [virtual machine](https://docs.microsoft.com/en-us/azure/azure-glossary-cloud-terminology#vm) based on the [Windows virtual machines in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/) offering which is connected to the dedicated spoke virtual network with pre-configured administrator credentials using key vault, and pre-configured virtual machine extensions.
+Pre-configured support for [Azure VM backup](https://docs.microsoft.com/en-us/azure/backup/backup-azure-vms-introduction) is enabled on the virtual machine for application consistent backups using the backup policy and recovery services vault already pre-configured in the shared services vnet quick start.

 Variable | In/Out | Type | Scope | Sample
 --- | --- | --- | --- | ---